TilionDC/aTilionUtilities/README.md

   Enabled: true
   # Chat color prefix.
 Has to be single char within single quotes.
 Default is '&'
   Prefix: '&'

+# Hats Config
+Hats:
+  # Encable or disable this feature.
+Must be either true or false.
+  Enabled: true

+# Sudo config
+Sudo:
+  # Encable or disable this feature.
+Must be either true or false.
+  Enabled: true

+# Rules command config
+Rules:
+  # Encable or disable this feature.
+Must be either true or false.
+  Enabled: true

+# Kit Command config
+Kit:
+  # Encable or disable this feature.
+Must be either true or false.
+  Enabled: true
 ```